 The Yarn

-My yarn of choice is a 50% cotton, 50% acrylic four-strand unplied yarn hand-wound by German company Garnmanufaktur, called a Lola Bobbel.
-I purchased these Lolas from Bellemae Yarns.
-Some are preorder-only, while others are permanently in stock.
+My yarn of choice for an heirloom project is a 50% cotton, 50% acrylic, four-strand, unplied yarn hand-wound by German company Garnmanufaktur, known as a Lola Bobbel.

 I had a 300g cake of Pastel Dreams in my stash – 1125m.
 Making Doo-Dad in the size I wanted would require more yarn than I had, so I ordered a second cake from Bellemae and got started while I waited for the second cake to arrive.
 With this weight of yarn, you get 375m of yarn to 100g, or 1g = 3.75m.